Option A: npm (works everywhere with Node.js)

 If you want uncapped usage and are comfortable with pay-as-you-go:

 The billing distinction matters.
 A Claude subscription gives you usage within plan limits.
 An API key charges per token with no cap.
-If you're unsure which you're using, run /cost during a session — if it shows dollar amounts, you're on API billing.
+If you're unsure which you're using, run /cost during a session – if it shows dollar amounts, you're on API billing.
 Within our team, start with the company Claude subscription.
-If you find yourself hitting limits regularly, talk to Amadeus about API key access.
+If usage limits become a bottleneck, we may move to individual subscriptions or API key access – talk to Amadeus if you're regularly hitting caps.

 Navigate to a project directory and run: